txstate-etc/ldap-async/README.md

   LDAP_HOST
   LDAP_PORT // default is 389 or 636 if you set LDAP_SECURE
-  LDAP_SECURE // set truthy to use ldaps protocol LDAP_DN // the DN with which to bind
+  LDAP_SECURE // set truthy to use ldaps protocol LDAP_STARTTLS // set truthy to use StartTLS LDAP_STARTTLS_CERT // full path to a certificate file, enables StartTLS LDAP_DN // the DN with which to bind
   LDAP_PASS // the password for the bind DN LDAP_POOLSIZE (default: 5)